-The lively and intelligent Poodle has long been a favorite breed among dog lovers, but if you want to know ‘do Poodles shed?’ then you’ve come to the right place.
+The lively and intelligent Poodle has long been a favorite breed among dog lovers.

 But even if you don’t have allergies, the idea of a dog that doesn’t shed excessively is appealing to many potential owners.